-4. High School Credit
+4. High School Credit:

 Each middle school must offer at least one high-school level mathematics course for which students may earn high school credit.
-Middle schools may offer additional high-school level courses for credit with approval from the DeputySuperintendent for Curriculum and Instruction.
+Middle schools may offer additional high-school level courses for credit with approval from the Deputy Superintendent.

-Middle school students taking high school level math courses, such as Algebra 1, Algebra 1 Honors, Geometry Honors, or Algebra 2 Honors, will be required to participate in state End of Course Assessments.
+Middle school students taking high school level math courses, such as Algebra 1, Algebra 1 Honors, or Geometry Honors, will be required to participate in state End of Course Assessments.

-Beginning with the 2011-2012 school year, students must pass the State Algebra 1 End of Course Assessment in order to receive a high school diploma.
-Beginning with students entering ninth grade in the 2013 - 2014 school year the Algebra 1, Geometry, and Algebra II EOCs each count as 30% of a student's course grade.
+Students must pass the State Algebra 1 End of Course Assessment in order to receive a high school diploma.
+Beginning with students entering ninth grade in the 2013-2014 school year the Algebra 1 and Geometry EOCs each count as 30% of a student's course grade.
 If the student passes Algebra 1 (regardless of the EOC score), Geometry or Algebra II, the course may count as one of the three math courses required for promotion to high school.
 The Algebra 1, Geometry and Algebra II course grades will be used as part of the high school GPA.
 If a student does not pass the Algebra 1 EOC, the student must retake the EOC and achieve a passing score to earn a high school diploma.